Abdullah Khadr: Arrest

 Khadr said that when he was about 14 years old, his father had purchased two pairs of walkie talkies from Abdullah Almalki.
 His lawyers later argued that he made the statement due to mistreatment by Pakistani officials.
 He was also questioned about Amer el-Maati, who he said had worked as a carpet salesman after al-Qaeda had refused to grant him a pension following a brain injury stemming from a 1992 car accident.
 Asked about Mahmoud Jaballah, Khadr said he knew him only as an Arabic tutor in Peshawar who went by the patronymic Abu Ahmed.
 Asked about the Toronto Imam Aly Hindy, Khadr said that Hindy's son Ibrahim had briefly attended the Musab al-Surri Afghan training camp several years prior to 9/11.
-Hindy has discussed this himself.
 The RCMP later concluded that it was unlikely they could prosecute Khadr under Canadian law, since any statements made following "mistreatment" by Pakistani officials would not be considered valid in Canadian courts.

 In June 2005, Canadian officials believed that negotiations with Pakistan to extradite Khadr had succeeded.
 They removed Khadr from no-fly lists, hired guards to escort him, and issued Khadr an emergency passport, no. EC016094.
 They planned for him to fly with escorts to Canada aboard a British Airways flight from Islamabad, scheduled to land in Toronto at 18:00, June 15, 2005.
 Canadian consular officials were "mystified" when Khadr did not appear at the airport.
 It sent a note to the Foreign Affairs office stating, "Given subj[ect] is now not returning to Cda, grateful mission wld ask Pakistani authorities what happened, where he is, which authority is holding him, etc. etc, and a new consular visit asap".

 In July 2005, the FBI agent Gregory T. Hughes and Diplomatic Security Service agent Galen J. Nace interrogated Khadr for three days, who was still being held in Pakistan.
 On each day, Khadr waived any Miranda rights and agreed to speak with them.
 He repeated his earlier confession regarding his alleged training in Khalden, and purchasing munitions for the same "high level member of al-Qaeda" he had worked with in 2000.